 Now, the user can create a VM with only the resources granted in the set:

 And the recap before creation:

 If the "Create" button is disabled, it means the user requested more resources than available.

 Finally, if a user has been granted access to multiple resource sets, they can be switched in the top right of the screen.

 Self-service is a major step in the Cloud.
 Combine it with our Cloudinit compatible VM creation for a full experience:

 - create a set and put Cloud templates inside

 - delegate this set to a group of users

-Now, your authorized users can create VMs with their SSH keys, grow template disks if needed.
-Everything inside a "sandbox" (the set) you defined earlier!
+Now, your authorized users can create VMs with their SSH keys, grow template disks if needed, etc. Everything is inside a "sandbox" (the resource set) you defined earlier!